- Future Students (Undergrad)

 - Alan Clay Bondurant Fund – preference to Study Abroad participants

 - George E. and Betty L. Merva Fund – first preference to Guernsey County students, second to Southeastern Ohio students

 - Alice Lucile Russel Fund – preference to students from Belmont or Champaign Counties

-Contact Bev Barrick in the FABE department for application procedures.
+Contact the FABE department for application procedures (email@example.com).

-Materials Science and Engineering Department – All new freshmen who declare MSE as their intended major and who have scores of 30 or higher on the ACT math exam are guaranteed up to $1,000 for their first year.
+Materials Science and Engineering Department – All new freshmen with outstanding academics and ACT or SAT scores, and who declare MSE as their intended major by February 1 will be considered for a department scholarship.
 One account is reserved for graduates of Grove City High School and Central Crossing High School.
-All students in this major who maintain CPHR of at least 3.00 are guaranteed some scholarship support.
-For application details contact department representative Megan Daniels.

-Mechanical Engineering Department – Excellent academics; number of awards and amounts varies.
-Contact department representative Rosie Quinzon-Bonello for more information.
+Mechanical Engineering Department – Excellent academics; number of awards and amounts will vary annually.